laravel/docs/billing.md

     $stripeSubscription->save();

-You may also use the `updateStripeSubscription` method to update the Stripe subscription directly:
+You may also use the `updateStripeSubscription` method to update a Stripe subscription directly:

     $subscription->updateStripeSubscription(['application_fee_percent' => 5]);